 Here are a few examples of foods with higher omega-3 content.
 Keep in mind, these animal-based sources provide primarily EPA and DHA while the plant-based sources only provide ALA.
 This means plant- and animal-based omega-3s function differently in our bodies and provide different benefits.
-(More about this in my Balancing Omega-3s and Omega-6s blog, coming soon!)
+(Check out my Balancing Omega-3s and Omega-6s blog to learn about the difference between plant and animal omega-3s!)
 And, these are just some of the omega-3 foods in the world—there are many more!

 Animal-Based Omega-3 Sources: